gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 ##  DTLS/SCTP message sizes

    The DTLS/SCTP maximum message size extension enables secure negation of a message sizes that fit in the DTLS/SCTP buffer, which improves security and availability.
 Very small plain text user fragment sizes might generate additional work for senders and receivers, limiting throughput and increasing exposure to denial of service.

    The maximum message size extension does not protect against peer nodes intending to negatively affect the peer node through flooding attacks.
 The attacking node can both send larger messages than the expressed capability as well as initiating a large number of concurrent user message transmissions that never are concluded.
-For the target of the attack it is more straight forward to determine that a peer is ignoring the nodes states limitation.
+For the target of the attack it is more straight forward to determine that a peer is ignoring the node's stated limitation.

 ##  Authentication and Policy Decisions